-2. Mixture of methods / Range of Strategies / NLS Searchlights / Three-Cueing System / Leveled book-by-book method / Eclectic Approach / Integrated Approach / Balanced
+2. Mixture of methods / Range of Strategies / NLS Searchlights / Three-Cueing System / Leveled patterned-text book-by-book method / Eclectic Approach / Integrated Approach / Balanced

 Recommended links for student teachers = X